Pebble Island raid: Initial intentions

 Initial intentions were for a squadron-strength air insertion from Hermes using personnel from D Squadron, 22 Regiment.
 The raiding party would destroy the deployed aircraft, radar site, ground crew, and force protection garrison before helicopter exfiltration to return to Hermes before daybreak.

 Reconnaissance

-Reconnaissance for the raid was conducted by personnel from the Boat Troop of D Squadron, who infiltrated by Klepper canoe.
+Reconnaissance for the raid was conducted on 10 May by 8 members from the Special Boat Service, D Squadron, who infiltrated by Klepper canoe.
 The patrol found that strong headwinds would increase the time taken to fly in from Hermes, delaying time on target and reducing the available offensive window to thirty minutes from the planned ninety.
 In light of this information, the planning emphasised the importance of destroying the aircraft as a priority, with support personnel as a secondary priority.

 The raid

 During the night of 14 May, two Westland Sea King HC4 helicopters of 846 Naval Air Squadron departed with 45 members of D Squadron on board.
 The delivery point was 6 km from the airstrip on Pebble Island.
 Mountain Troop was tasked with the destruction of the Argentine aircraft, while the remaining personnel acted as a protection force, securing approaches to the airstrip, and forming an operational reserve.

 The raiding party unloaded over 100 L16 81mm Mortar bombs, explosive charges, and Rocket 66mm HEAT L1A1 Light Anti-tank Weapons to carry into the engagement zone from the helicopters, with each man in the raiding party carrying at least two mortar bombs.
 For small arms, M16 rifles were used, some with underslung M203 grenade launchers.
 Approach navigation was conducted by a member of the Boat Troop who had carried out the reconnaissance.